ham-community/enchilada-los19.1/README.md

 (WORK IN PROGRESS, WILL BE UPDATED SOON)

-This branch of the ham recipe builds OpenGAPPS right into your ROM so you can still use Google Play Store with your signed build instead of patching it in a hacky way.
+This branch of the ham recipe builds MindTheGapps right into your ROM so you can still use Google Play Store with your signed build instead of patching it in a hacky way.
 Also this enables you to lock your bootloader along with the GAPPS working just fine.